Skip to content

 Serial connection

 The method of setting and using serial connection is described in the Serial connection guide.
-In this case, you will need to enable UART port and connect it to the pins 6, 8 and 10 of Odroid's Peripheral Expansion Header using 2.54 mm female-female wires.
+In this case, you will need to enable UART port and connect it to the pins 6, 8 and 10 of ODROID's Peripheral Expansion Header using 2.54 mm female-female wires.

 RTE J18 Odroid H4 EXPANSION HEADER